nfalquet/thunderbird-openpgp/jekyll/index.md

   ![](mockups/settings-strict.png)

-  But, at-risk users also send many unencrypted emails and would not want a **Strict** mode that make it too cumbersome or entirely prevents sending unencrypted emails.
+  But, at-risk users also send many unencrypted emails and would not want a **Strict** mode that makes it too cumbersome or entirely prevents sending unencrypted emails.

   > With "Require Encryption", if 70-80% of the people I write to don't use a
-  > key, I'll have to say 'no' almost everytime.
+  > key, I'll have to say 'no' almost every time.
 It'll be yet another step in
   > the process of sending an email.
   > ---&nbsp;P4

-This means that, at-risks users actually want something inbetween a **Relaxed** mode that could be too silent and a **Strict** mode that could be to cumbersome.
+This means that at-risk users actually want something in-between a **Relaxed** mode that could be too silent and a **Strict** mode that could be too cumbersome.

-I believe that the status and notification mechanisms described below can introduce the right amount of friction in the composer to keep at-risk users both safe and efficient without having them to choose between a second suboption.
+I believe that the status and notification mechanisms described below can introduce the right amount of friction in the composer to keep at-risk users both safe and efficient without asking them to choose between a second suboption.
 See the [recipient pills](#recipient-pills) and [key notifications](#key-notifications).